BJNFNE/DEV7/README.md

 # Windows
 DEV7 Tools can be compiled over MSVC (2022)

+# MacOS
+DEV7 Tools can be compiled over the Terminal via the Makefile (Available for some DEV7 Tools)

 # Compatibility
 * LOADER7VC runs under Linux but displays not any infos about the executable.